-(1) Our estimated value of the Notes on the Initial Valuation Date, based on our internal pricing models, is \$949.00 per Note.
-The estimated value is expected to be less than the initial issue price of the Notes.
+(1) Our estimated value of the Notes on the Initial Valuation Date, based on our internal pricing models, is \$911.00 per Note.
+The estimated value is less than the initial issue price of the Notes.
 See "Additional Information Regarding Our Estimated Value of the Notes" on page PS-2 of this pricing supplement.

-(2) Barclays Capital Inc. will receive commissions from the Issuer of 1.00% of the principal amount of the Notes, or \$10.00 per \$1,000 principal amount.
-Barclays Capital Inc. will use these commissions to pay selling concessions or fees (including custodial or clearing fees) to other dealers.
+(2) Barclays Capital Inc. will receive commissions from the Issuer of up to 4.125% of the principal amount of the Notes, or up to \$41.25 per \$1,000 principal amount.
+Barclays Capital Inc. will use these commissions to pay variable selling concessions or fees (including custodial or clearing fees) to other dealers.
+The per Note agent's commission and proceeds to Issuer shown above is the minimum amount of proceeds that the Issuer receives per Note, assuming the maximum Agent's commission of 4.125%.
+The total agent's commission and total proceeds to issuer shown above give effect to the actual amount of the variable Agent's commission.